 Seats fill quickly.
 Your participation is only secure after payment is received in full.
 Acceptance does not guarantee a seat.
 It is best to make your payment as quickly as possible once you have been notified of your acceptance.
 If a workshop sells out before you pay, we will start a waiting list and contact you based upon the order of your initial registration date if any openings occur.
 You will have 24 hours to pay once we contact you via your registration email to secure a wait-listed seat.
 After that we will contact the next applicant on the list.

 We understand that life happens and there are reasons that you may have to cancel your participation after you have paid.
 We will do what we can to assist you in your cancellation but the Mountain Workshops is not responsible for cancellations due to family or medical emergencies.
 If, for some reason, we have to cancel one of our workshops due to inadequate enrollment or other situations beyond our control, we will reimburse all funds paid directly to us.
 We cannot be responsible for hotel or non-refundable airline tickets.

-A car/transportation is required for the photojournalism, video and time-lapse workshops.
-For data visualization and picture editing it is possible to secure rides with other participants in the same workshop or the Mountain Workshops MAY assist with ground transportation if you are staying at one of our recommended hotels but mobility may be very limited.
+A car/transportation is required for the photojournalism, video and digital storytelling workshops.
+For picture editing it is possible to secure rides with other participants in the same workshop or the Mountain Workshops MAY be able to assist with ground transportation in-town if you are staying at one of our recommended hotels, but mobility may be very limited.
 It is best to communicate with us before paying tuition if you intend to not have a car at the workshops.